00f2ff/tracking/README.md

 1. Run `chmod +x run.sh` to make `run.sh` an executable
 2. Run `./run.sh` to initiate a docker-compose for the Kotlin server & run the React app
-3. Visit `localhost:3000` and interact with the app
+3. Visit `localhost:3000` and interact with the app.
+The Kotlin server is running in detached mode so it probably won't load before the client is ready.
+Wait a few minutes and then refresh the page.
+You'll know the server is ready when a very special character shows up.

+Note: the UX for updating is terrible -- all fields need to be populated for the update to go through.

 ### Stopping
 * cmd+C will kill the client